How to Celebrate MassKara Like a Local: Tips, Spots, and What to Wear

 The KikFin can also be attached to a surfboard (Courtesy).
 However, Mines asserts that it will provide significant benefits to professional divers in any field, including oil and gas rigs, rescue services, fish farms, the military, and beyond, who require the use of their hands.

-The KikFin was tested by Kateryna Sadurska, the freediving world champion from Ukraine.
+The KikFin was tested by Kateryna Sadurska, the Ukrainian freediving world champion.
 “It induces an extraordinary sensation,” she stated.
 “Your fins are unnecessary; your arms are free.”
 It is considerably simpler to prioritize safety and relish the experience of submerging oneself in water, thereby experiencing oneself as a water angel.

 Mines, who grew up in the vicinity of Palmahim beach in central Israel, was an avid surfer.
-He pursued mechanical engineering at university, during which time he initiated development of an initial prototype of the KikFin.
-At that time, it was intended to be mounted on a surfboard, which provided surfers with disabilities with access to a new world through a group known as Wave-ability.
+He pursued mechanical engineering at university, during which time he initiated the development of an initial prototype of the KikFin.
+At that time, it was intended to be mounted on a surfboard, providing surfers with disabilities access to a new world through a group known as Wave-Ability.

 “My aspiration was to witness individuals with disabilities gain control and relish the thrill and excitement of catching a wave,” he declares.
 “I collaborated with a hydrodynamics professor at my university to develop that fin, which functions as a thruster that can be attached to a surfboard.”

-The next phase involved modifying the fin to better suit swimmers, which increased their agility and speed.
+The next phase involved modifying the fins to suit better swimmers, which increased their agility and speed.

 Divers rotate their heads to alter their course.
 KikFin is offered in various versions.
 Swimmers and surfers wear it as a vest, while stand-up paddleboarders (SUP) and surfers wear it on their boards.